polar-polymtl/polar-polymtl.github.io/README.md

 If that installs an old version, use the current LTS from [NodeSource](https://github.com/nodesource/distributions) (run their one-line setup script, then `sudo apt install -y nodejs`).

 **Check it worked** (any operating system, in the Terminal / PowerShell):
 ```bash
 node --version
 ```

 You should see a version number (e.g. `v20.x` or newer).
 Then, once, from this project folder, install what the site needs:
 ```bash
 npm install
 ```

-(Only required the first time, and again if the tooling changes.)

 ### The everyday update loop

-Whenever you want to change something on the site, it's the same three steps. **One update publishes both English and French together** — they're one project, not two.
+**One update publishes both English and French together**

-**Step 1 — Edit.** Open the file for whatever you're changing and edit the text.
-Sections 2–10 below tell you exactly which file for each thing (people, projects, experiments, wording, images, French text, etc.).
+**Step 1 — Edit.** Open the file for whatever you're changing and edit the text(Sections 2–10 below).

 **Step 2 — Preview both languages.** Start the live preview:
 ```bash
 npm run dev
 ```

 Then open both **http://localhost:4321/** (English) and **http://localhost:4321/fr/** (French) in your browser and check your change looks right in each.
-The page updates within a second as you save.
 Press `Ctrl+C` in the Terminal to stop it.

-**Step 3 — Publish.** When you're happy, this one command sends it live:
+**Step 3 — Publish.** When you're happy, this command pushes to the remote repo and makes it live:
 ```bash
 git add -A && git commit -m "describe your change" && git push
 ```

-That's it — an automated job rebuilds every page in **both languages** and republishes the site in about 2 minutes.
+That's an automated job rebuilds every page in **both languages** and republishes the site in about 2 minutes.
 (You never need to run `npm run build` yourself for a normal update; the publish step does it for you.)

 ### The rule for English vs. French